xhillman/reading-notes/class2.md

 3. **A variety of themes** - changes the overall colors of your text editor for a better user experience.
 (Pro Tip: Use a dark mode theme.
 It'll be easier on your eyes.)
 4. **A healthy selection of extensions to choose from** - allow you to add extra functionality to your editor that you wouldn't otherwise have access to.

+## The Command Line

+The command line is a text based interface on your computer, also known as the Terminal.
+It can achieve the same results as the Finder on a Mac, however, instead of using your mouse to navigate and create things such as new folders and files, you use text commands.

+### Common command line commands

+`pwd` or present working directory, is used to find out which directory or file you are currently interacting with.

+`ls` or list, is used to find out what files or directories are in the current directory. `ls -l` will format this list to make it more readable.

+`cd` or change directory is used to change into another directory or file.

+`mkdir` or make directory is used to create a new directory or folder.

+`touch` is used to create a new file within the current directory.

+`clear` is used to clear the terminal of all existing text.
+It does not change the current file or directory that you are in.

 [Home](README.md)